sdlee94/Minesweeper-AI-Reinforcement-Learning/README.md

 ### What is a Deep Q-learning Network?

 First, let's define Q-learning.
-In Q-learning, an agent selects an action ($\alpha$)
+In Q-learning, an agent selects an action (\alpha)